-This page provides information for employers and employees about silica and some of the legal duties relating to protecting workers from developing silicosis.
+This page provides information for PCBUs and workers about silica and some of the legal duties relating to protecting workers from developing silicosis.

 Silica is found in sand, stone, concrete and mortar.
-It is also used in the manufacture of a variety of products including composite stone used to fabricate kitchen and bathroom benchtops, bricks, tiles and some plastics.
-When workers cut, crush, drill, polish, saw or grind products that contain silica, very small dust particles (not necessarily visible to the eye) are generated that are small enough to lodge deep in the lungs and can cause illness or disease including silicosis.
+It is also used in the manufacture of a variety of products including engineered stone used to fabricate kitchen and bathroom benchtops, bricks, tiles and some plastics.
+When workers cut, crush, drill, polish, saw or grind products that contain silica, very small dust particles (not necessarily visible to the eye) are generated that are small enough to lodge deep in the lungs and can cause illness or disease including silicosis, a serious and potentially fatal illness.
 These very small dust particles are referred to as respirable crystalline silica (RCS).

 RCS dust particles are small enough to penetrate deep into the lungs where they can cause scarring of the lungs, silicosis and lung cancer.
 Symptoms of silicosis include a persistent cough, shortness of breath and tiredness.
 Silicosis can be fatal.

 Workers must not be exposed to respirable crystalline silica levels above the exposure standard of 0.05 mg/m³ for a standard eight hour shift.